trex-paxos/trex/README.md

 0.6.0 - MVStore as Journal with backup method

+- [x] Replace MapDB with H2 MVStore

+0.7.0 - Move Akka to be testing only hand upgrade core to RSocket

-- [ ] Replace MapDB with H2 MVStore
+- [x] Replace MapDB with H2 MVStore

 0.a - practical